sulu/sulu-docs/cookbook/extend-entities.rst

 .. warning::

-    If you override the entities you lose your old table and data.
+    If you override the entities you lose your old tables and data.
 You should provide a upgrade script.